 The best place for this balance is in discussion and debate, in the exchange of ideas, the honest confrontation of different points of view and the democratic process.
 Here in blog-land, on forums, in internet exchange groups, is an excellent example of that kind of exchange, since the individual has a real opportunity for expression.

-The quality of debate, however, is dependent on the level of information and how informed the individual can be.
+The quality of debate depends on the level and quality of information.
 A person can only see the world from his point of view.
-An analysis of points of view can teach us about how informed individuals are and help us to reflect on the interactions between people and the media.
+An analysis of opinions can help us reflect on the interactions between people and the media.

 It also raises the question of how to manage the explosion of information to which we, and our kids, are exposed.
 We need to arm them with the necessary critical tools to determine what is truth and what is fiction in a world where the boundaries between advertising and fact are more and more entangled.